polinadrumeva/SoftUni-CSharp-Developer-All-courses/README.md

 # SoftUni: Fundamentals-Course
-Here are all problems from fundamentals course in SoftUni.
+All problems from fundamentals course - Exercises in SoftUni.